jollysg/CarND-Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 This worked fine for the individual frame, however it led to very wobbly boxes, also occasional dissappearance of them.
 So to further refine the detections, I implemented a short term memory of the bounding boxes in the code.
 All the detections for the last 15 frames were stored, and a combined heat map was generated from all of them.
 To reduce the false negatives, thresholding was used, with the value chosen experimentally to half the number of frames in history.
 This resulted in a relatively less wobbly boxes in the video.
+The code for this can be found in the lines 580 to 586 in the process_video function of the vehicleDetection.py file.

 ---